-Meagan lives in Oklahoma, where she works at a non-profit by day and writes by night.
+Meagan she works as a communications associate by day and writes by night.
 She’s a night owl and coffee enthusiast (those two things are probably linked), and she rarely says no to an adventure (unless it involves getting up super early, breaking the law, or any similarly disagreeable experience).
 Her dream is to travel to as many countries as possible to gather and tell the stories of what God is doing in the lives of his people.

 A dozen facts about Meagan: